alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 Using a 60 NP sell threshold will lead to an average holding time of 399 days.
 When bank interest is accounted for, 1000 shares of 15 NP stock is worth around 29.5k NP.
 (It is lower than 60k NP because you miss on 399 days of bank interest - full math is done [here](https://www.reddit.com/r/neopets/comments/y8bqig/leaked_code_determining_best_stock_selling_price/) for the curious).
-This gives a profit of 14.5k NP per day, assuming you can pay for 1000 shares/day and are patient enough.
+This gives a profit of 14.5k NP per day, although you will have to wait over a year for it to turn back into cash-on-hand.

-Note this is less than Trudy's Surprise.
-Yeah we're falling into the weeds now.

 # Coconut Shy